 Now let’s discuss the 5-day Sandakphu trek itinerary in detail…

 Day 2: Start early from Tumling and reach the town of Kalipokhri.
-Right after Tumling, you enter into Singalila national park, which is home to some of the nastiest and deadliest plants in the Himalayan region.
+Right after Tumling, you enter Singalila National Park, which is home to some of the nastiest and deadliest plants in the Himalayan region.
 So don’t try to eat any berries.
 Tumling to Kalipokhri is a 9 km steep walk.
 Stay overnight in a trekker’s hut in Kalipokhri.

 Day 3: Kalipokhri to Sandakphu is 8 km, and can be done in under 5 hours.
 Enjoy the panoramic views of Mt Khanchendzonga and Everest and the scenic forests underneath, as you the viewpoint.
 Also, be ready for a cold and harsh night.